NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Minimum Temperature at Cooling Coil Outlet Node

-In order to prevent cooling coil freezing, the minimum temperature at the cooling coil outlet is required based on requirement of ASHRAE Standard 90.1.
+In order to prevent cooling coil freezing during economizer operation, the minimum temperature at the cooling coil outlet is required based on requirement of ASHRAE Standard 90.1.
 The default value is 7.2C.

 Below is an example input for a Mixed Air Setpoint Manager.